technofocus-pte/buildmoderniseaiappsdepth/Use case 05/Usecase05.md

   ![](./media/image34.png)

-6. Select location as **WestUS**.
+6. Select location as **@lab.CloudResourceGroup(ResourceGroup1).Location**.
 Then it will provision the resources in your account and deploy the latest code.
-If you get an error with deployment, changing the location (like to "westus") can help, as there may be availability constraints for some of the resources.

   ![](./media/image35.png)